 After this Carnegie would donate $10 million dollars to build the Hooker Telescope outside Los Angeles.
 It would be here that scientists would discover the Universe is expanding and that dark matter existed.

 Carnegie was appalled at the treatment of African Americans after the Civil War and as such became a primary benefactor of the Tuskegee Institute along with helping to create the National Negro Business League to give disenfranchised African Americans a chance at creating their own businesses.

-Towards the end of his life Andrew Carnegie came to the conclusion that he wouldn’t be able to give all his wealth away before he died.
+Toward the end of his life, Andrew Carnegie came to the conclusion that he wouldn’t be able to give all his wealth away before he died.

 Shortly before he died Carnegie would found the Carnegie Corporation of New York.
 This trust was created to help fund education at first in the United States but now has grown to the entire world.

 Today we remember Andrew Carnegie as a hero because he gave away his entire wealth to benefit society to fund the arts and sciences.
 Without Carnegie it’s doubtful that several of the most important discoveries in the past century would have been made.

 Contributing Towards World Peace and Stability Makes Carnegie a Hero

 The main reason we remember Andrew Carnegie as a hero is not because of his business success but rather his writings and near-constant effort towards uniting people.

 Andrew Carnegie lived during a time of Empire across the world.
 He himself was a staunch anti-imperialist who routinely donated to people to help them secure their own liberty and freedom.

 For example, when the United States purchased the Philippines from Spain for $20 million Andrew Carnegie offered to give the Philippines $20 million to buy their own liberation from the United States.